cn-uofbasel/ccn-lite/README-OMNeT.txt

 To use CCN-lite with OMNeT++ in any meaningful experiments you will need at least a version of the INET framework to provide MAC level and socket level support.
-This version of CCN-lite has been tested to work with inet-1.99.4 (March 21, 2012), which can be acquired at
+This version of CCN-lite has been tested to work with inet-2.1.0 (latest stable ver by April 22, 2013), which can be acquired at

 http://inet.omnetpp.org/index.php?n=Main.Download

-The latest stable version of INET (2.1.0 for OMNeT++ 4.2) should also work, possibly with some minor modifications.
-More on this soon.

 Last, if you wish to experiment with wireless topologies, although you can stick to the basic support of INET, we